 The Early Bukkit Plugins

 The MinecartMania plugin started development on the 13th of January 2011, led by Afforess.
 MinecartMania aimed to expand upon what Minecarts could do within Minecraft.
 While MinecartMania itself only added a few features, it relied heavily upon extensions to the base plugin that added anything from automated Minecart spawners to automatic farming with Minecarts.
-MinecartMania gained quick popularity, as the highly popular Minecart features of CraftBook would not be updated to Bukkit for a short while after MinecartMania was released.
+It gained quick popularity, as the highly popular minecart features of CraftBook would not be available on Bukkit for a short while after MinecartMania was released.

 Also on the 22nd of February, Simon Rigby started work on the MultiVerse project.
 MultiVerse allowed servers to have multiple worlds that players could travel between using commands.
 This project sparked a trend in the server community where servers would have secondary worlds, usually for mining or events.
 MultiVerse eventually had add-on plugins released, such as MultiVerse-Portals that allowed construction of physical portals that the player could walk through, similar to nether portals.

 Unhappy with the current state of command plugins, sk89q started work on his own.
 On the 1st of March 2011, the CommandBook project started development.
 CommandBook had a focus on usability and strayed away from many of the less command-based systems that Essentials had.
-CommandBook was the first plugin ever to allow selectors such as #near
+CommandBook was the first plugin ever to allow selectors such as #near to refer to nearby players or natural language such as 3am to refer to a Minecraft time.
+Like his other plugins, he also made CommandBook depend on WorldEdit, which had started to take on the form of a small API library.

 On the 18th of April 2011, t3hk0d3 started work on another permissions plugin known as PermissionsEx.
 The introduction of a second permissions plugin caused turbulence in the Bukkit community, as most plugins only supported Nijikokun’s Permissions plugin. sk89q created a system known as WEPIF (WorldEdit Permissions Interoperability Framework) to handle the existence of multiple permissions plugins, but it never gained widespread usage outside of his plugins.
 The original PermissionsEx would continue to be maintained until 2017, and later zml2008 would begin a rewrite of PermissionsEx.

 On the 1st of June, work on the MCBans service was started by firestar.
-MCBans was a game-changer for server admins, allowing a global ban list to be created for problematic players.
-MCBans allowed servers to prevent any player who had received a certain number of bans from joining their server, and also let admins look up whether individual players had been banned in the past.
+MCBans was a game-changer for server admins, allowing a global ban list to be created for repeatedly problematic players.
+MCBans allowed servers to prevent any player who had received a certain number of bans from joining their server, and let admins look up whether individual players had been banned in the past.
 MCBans was not the only service to offer this; the MCAdmin server wrapper had this feature as well.
 However, MCAdmin was surrounded by controversy.
 Griefing teams, such as Team Avolition, were exploiting the MCAdmin bans system to ban admins before going on to grief servers, and Doridian made himself unbannable after a similar issue.
-MCAdmin was not well trusted, but MCBans alleviated most of these concerns by being open source and having a system that was less trivial to abuse.
+MCAdmin was not well trusted, but MCBans alleviated most of these concerns by being open source and having a system that was less prone to abuse.

 Server Lists

-In early 2011, websites that provided a list of Minecraft servers started showing up and gaining popularity.
+Due to the growing surge in the number of Minecraft servers coming into 2011, several sites started to pop up to make it easier for players to find servers and for servers to advertise to players.
 Prior to this, servers were generally listed on Reddit or the Minecraft Forums.
 In early January of 2011, a server list known as MineStatus.net launched, making it the oldest Minecraft server list that is still running today.
 Other server lists such as minecraft-server-list.com and MinecraftServers.org followed shortly after.
-Initially, the list order was obtained by player votes for each server, but over time more methods of increasing the rating, such as paid slots, were added.
-Paid slots were initially released on minestatus.net on the 10th of July 2011.
-For the longest time, server lists were the most common place to find a Minecraft server.

 Economy Servers